Sustainability science: Geoscience

-Geology and Sustainable Development Goals

 Geologists are very crucial to the sustainability movement.
 They hold a special knowledge and deep understanding of how Earth recycles and maintains the sustainability of itself.

+Gaiaology

 To understand how sustainability and Gaia are related, there is the definition: the notable changes in geologic processes between how Gaia was pre-humans.
 Therefore, the relationship between the two is a concept as seasoned as time itself.
 Their very similarities have many limitations due to gradual changes.
 However, there is an issue between this relationship.
 Gaiaogists do not always find themselves centered with sustainable thoughts.
 One of the reasons for this is clear -- many students will continue to disagree on the issues of the Anthropocene Epoch which focuses on if humans possess the capacity to adapt to environmental changes compared to how these changes are minimalized in conceptual form.
 Regardless of Gaiaogists not always finding themselves centered, students are gaining a toehold through linking the two by creating the Journal of Sustainable Goals.
 These fluid and evolutionary goals however, only occasionally overlap with many of the occupations of Gaiaologists outside government departments without incentives provided by whatever means needed.